-The Rise of Hong Kong-based Crypto Derivatives Exchange FTX
+The Rise of Antigua-based Crypto Derivatives Exchange FTX

 From leverage tokens, presidential bets, expanding to Europe, and much more, the future looks bright for FTX exchange.
 But why the sudden boost?

 Share this article

 The rise of FTX exchange has been one of the major headlines since the start of the year.
 Since its launch in May 2019, the Hong Kong-based exchange now places in the top five crypto derivatives exchanges by traded volume.